llvm/llvm-project/clang/docs/analyzer/checkers.rst

  }

+The checker option ``WarnOn`` controls on what objects the use-after-move is
+checked:

-The checker option ``WarnOn`` controls on what objects the use-after-move is checked.
-The most strict value is ``KnownsOnly``, in this mode only objects are checked whose type is known to be move-unsafe.
+* The most strict value is ``KnownsOnly``, in this mode only objects are checked whose type is known to be move-unsafe.
 These include most STL objects (but excluding move-safe ones) and smart pointers.
-With option value ``KnownsAndLocals`` local variables (of any type) are additionally checked.
+* With option value ``KnownsAndLocals`` local variables (of any type) are additionally checked.
 The idea behind this is that local variables are usually not tempting to be re-used so an use after move is more likely a bug than with member variables.
-With option value ``All`` any use-after move condition is checked on all kinds of variables, excluding global variables and known move-safe cases.
+* With option value ``All`` any use-after move condition is checked on all kinds of variables, excluding global variables and known move-safe cases.

 Default value is ``KnownsAndLocals``.

-Call of methods named ``empty()`` or ``isEmpty()`` are allowed on moved-from objects because these methods are considered as move-safe.
+Calls of methods named ``empty()`` or ``isEmpty()`` are allowed on moved-from objects because these methods are considered as move-safe.
 Functions called ``reset()``, ``destroy()``, ``clear()``, ``assign``, ``resize``,  ``shrink`` are treated as state-reset functions and are allowed on moved-from objects, these